na-na-hi/renget/archive/2f8so.md

 \>"You look happy."
 \>Hela's snout was still in the same spot it had been and her eyes watched his closely.
 \>"When you gaze out towards the horizon like that, you look so happy.
 Not like…" A gentle, cool breath wafted over his own snout before Hela turned away from him.
 "You're thinking about your hunter, yes?"
-\>It wasn't a question that needed him to answer but he did so all the same.
-"I often find myself doing so."
+\>It wasn't a question that needed him to answer but he did so all the same.%% "I often find myself doing so."
-\>In another wyvern, her sigh might've sounded gruff and hoarse but everything Hela did, Kentu thought, was calculated to be as elegant and refined as possible.
+%darkgreen%\>In another wyvern, her sigh might've sounded gruff and hoarse but everything Hela did, Kentu thought, was calculated to be as elegant and refined as possible.
 \>"Still... it wasn't all bad, was it?"
 She turned back to him, a strange look in her eyes.
 "Us?"
 \>The time she made a snowball with her tail and hurled it at him, cackling uproariously as he stared back at her, flatly.
-\>Pinning her against the wall of the glacier only for her to smirk and remark upon how unfitting for a royal it was.
-"There was good in it.
+\>Pinning her against the wall of the glacier only for her to smirk and remark upon how unfitting for a royal it was.%% "There was good in it.
 In us."
-\>But his mind still turned the feeling of a warm body against his own over and over and over.
+%darkgreen%\>But his mind still turned the feeling of a warm body against his own over and over and over.
 \>A warm body and an impossibly massive blanket it had lugged all the way out to this rocky place for the two of them to enrobe themselves in.
 \>A claw touched his and somehow it didn't feel quite so cold against his own.
 \>"Tell me about the good in you."
 \>Yes.
-\>What was between them, now slept contentedly in the past.
-“His name is Anonymous and we met…”
+\>What was between them, now slept contentedly in the past.%% “His name is Anonymous and we met…”

 ===================================